microsoft/react-native-windows-samples/website/blog/2020-05-18-rn4mupdadates.md

 <!--truncate-->

-## Upgraded to 0.62
+## Version 0.62-preview Released

 As promised in our previous milestone post, we're chugging along and keeping as up-to-date with the latest React Native core version as we can.
-That means for this latest milestone release we are on version 0.62 of React Native.
+That means for this latest milestone release we are officially announcing our [0.62-preview of React Native for Windows](https://www.npmjs.com/package/react-native-windows/v/0.62.0-preview.6)!

 As usual this means that our getting started guides and general docs will also be updated to reflect these changes.